Gramercy Music School: About Us

 At Gramercy Music School, we focus on a student-centered approach; meaning, not all of our lessons are the same, nor are they from the same books.

 - For students who choose improvisation and want to learn to play by ear, we practice 7th chords while improving with our right hand, and apply how to play it happy, sad, funny, angry, etc.

 - For students who prefer to learn classical music and their goal is to play Fur Elise, we make sure they get there by learning to read notes, music theory and studying easier versions of Fur Elise until we are ready to move on to more complicated ones.

-- For students who have learning differences like ADHD, reading below grade level, autism, aspergers, dyslexia or are not neurotypical like my own son and many of my most advanced students, I always find ways to teach so that they understand and music lessons are a positive experience.
+- For students who have ADHD, read below grade level, autism, dyslexia or any other unique learners, Gramercy Music School always find ways to teach so that all students understand and music lessons are a positive experience.

-Wendi was born in Tokyo, raised on a dairy farm in Vermont, studied in Paris, volunteered in Bolivia, worked in Prague, has traveled to 65 countries, and lives in Manhattan with her family.
-Wendi graduated with both her BA and MBA from Cornell University, and her certificate in integrative health from Columbia University in collaboration with IIN.
+Wendy was born in Tokyo, raised on a dairy farm in Vermont, studied in Paris, volunteered in Bolivia, worked in Prague, has traveled to over 65 countries, and lives in Manhattan with her family.
+Wendy graduated with both her BA and MBA from Cornell, and her certificate in integrative health from Columbia.